 Make it a Green Event!
 Clear Stream Disposal Containers are available at the Township's Offices.
 Find out how to sign up for this service, and find other event recycling resources, on our

 Show All Answers

 For a detailed list of what is and is not recyclable, refer to the

 Recycling is picked up every other week.
-For a schedule of weeks recycling will be picked up, please consult the
+For a current schedule visit

 The Township is divided into zones which determine the day of your pick-up.
 To find out what your collection day is, view our

 Residential trash, recycling and yard waste service is billed directly by Republic Services.
 All billing questions and service changes should be directed to Republic Services at 952-941-5174.

 Pick-up service will resume the day following a holiday and continue one day off the regular schedule through the end of the week.
 For the current holiday schedule, please visit our

 When household products are no longer needed or useful, they are considered household hazardous waste (HHW).
 To properly dispose of these items, they can be brought to a Ramsey County